Umesh Kamat

 Umesh Kamat (born 12 December 1978) is an Indian actor and model, who predominantly works in Marathi-language regional films, television series, plays and TV commercials.
-Kamat has been recipient of Maharashtra State Film Awards for film Samar - Ek Sangharsh.
+Kamat has been a recipient of Maharashtra State Film Awards for the film Samar - Ek Sangharsh.

-He has worked in a series of daily soaps recently, making him a star actor of marathi television.
+He has worked in a series of daily soaps recently, making him a star actor of Marathi television.
 Some of his memorable roles are Adinath Shastri from Asambhav, Nishad from Shubham Karoti.
-But, the most popular role of him was of Adv.
+But, the most popular role of his was that of Adv.
 Om Chaudhari in Eka Lagnachi Tisri Goshta, aired in 2013, in which he was paired with Spruha Joshi.
 His recent film was Mumbai Time, which was released in February 2016.

 Personal life

 Kamat married Priya Bapat in 2011.